britram/taps-transports/draft-ietf-taps-transports.md

 ## Transport Control Protocol (TCP)

-TCP is an IETF standards track transport protocol.
-{{RFC0793}} introduces TCP as follows: "The Transmission Control Protocol (TCP) is intended for use as a highly reliable host-to-host protocol between hosts in packet-switched computer communication networks, and in interconnected systems of such networks."
-Since its introduction, TCP has become the default connection-oriented, stream-based transport protocol in the Internet.
+TCP is an IETF standards track transport protocol. {{RFC0793}} introduces TCP as follows: "The Transmission Control Protocol (TCP) is intended for use as a highly reliable host-to-host protocol between hosts in packet-switched computer communication networks, and in interconnected systems of such networks."
+Since its introduction, TCP has become the default connection- oriented, stream-based transport protocol in the Internet.
 It is widely implemented by endpoints and widely used by common applications.

 ### Protocol Description